 If it’s a publication that uses plays on words in their headlines, follow suit.

-I once pitched an idea with the subject line: “Romancing the stove” for a Valentine’s Day story about the best dishes to cook for the big day – my idea was commissioned.
+I once pitched an idea with the subject line: “Romancing the stove” for a Valentine’s Day story about the best dishes to cook for the big day.

 Or if a publication uses two-word headlines, do the same.

-Most of the writers I work with have great ideas but can’t always translate their spark of brilliance into a pitch that an editor commissions.
+Most of the writers I support have great ideas but can’t always translate their spark of brilliance into a pitch that an editor commissions.

 And if you’re wondering what a successful pitch looks like, I’ve created a downloadable resource of 10 sample pitch letters to magazine editors – all of which were commissioned and published by publications such as The Guardian, Travel + Leisure Southeast Asia, Sunday Life, The Saturday Paper and more.